freeletics/RxRedux/README.md

 **So basically it's Actions in and Actions out.**
 You can think of a `SideEffect` as a use case in clean architecture: It should do just one job.
 Every SideEffect can trigger multiple `Actions` (remember it returns `Observable<Action>`) which go through the `Reducer` but can also trigger other `SideEffects` registered for the corresponding `Action`.
-Also a `Action` can have a `payload`.
-For example if you load some data from backend you emit the loaded data as a `Action` like `data class DataLoadedAction (val data : FooData)`.
+Also an `Action` can have a `payload`.
+For example if you load some data from backend you emit the loaded data as an `Action` like `data class DataLoadedAction (val data : FooData)`.
 The mantra an Action is a command to do something is still true: in that case it means data is loaded, do with it "something".

 # StateAccessor